First Visit: March 4, 2006

 Eastlink Centre is a modern, bright blue building located on the edge of downtown Charlottetown, on the premisis of the Charlottetown Exhibition Grounds, near the mouth of the Hillsborough River.
 The neighbourhood is right on the fringe between the city's gorgeous and lively brick downtown and an industrial area.
 Across the street from the arena is a Legion Hall and housing, and the Exhibition Grounds also include a harness-racing facility.
 Originally the Charlottetown Civic Centre, it was constructed for the 1991 Canada Winter Games and replaced the rowdy old Charlottetown Forum, which closed after the new arena's opening and has since been demolished.
 The arena itself is a tall building of pink brick and blue siding, with an attractive main entrance and a large marquee sign facing Kensington Road.

 Inside, there is a high and handsome atrium-style hallway with ticket booths and concessions.
 The atrium divides the arena from the convention hall on the other side, and also acts as a main lobby for the hockey games.
 The Islanders have their store in a little alcove off the lobby as well.
 Once turning right and into the arena proper, you find yourself in a spartan and narrow hallway that extends around the building.
 In spite of its tiny size, this is the main concourse.
 Originally there also was an inner concourse in the bowl near the glass, but most of that space was removed for additional seats when the arena was expanded a few years ago.
 Incredibly, along the back wall of the arena the concourse is curtained off because that space is used as a part of the visiting team's dressing room.
 Yes, you read that right.
+I've seen that before in older buildings, but never in a newer one.
 The Civic Centre is a community rink at heart, and little thought was given when it was built to providing nice facilities to the players.

 The seating bowl consists of a full oval of blue seats.
 The seats extend down to the glass on the sides, but in the ends they still leave a space for a walkway between the seating and the boards.
 There is no top concourse at all; the seating extends all the way to the back wall of the arena.
 On one site there are a small number of private suites, and the press box hangs gondola-style above them.
 The scoreclock uses individual matrix lights and several of them were burnt out when I visited.
 There are also two projection video boards in each end, which are the best projection boards I've encountered, inasmuch as you can actually see them.
 Banners hang from the ceiling honouring Prince Edward Islanders who played in the NHL.